 Bookimed offers free expert assistance.
 A personal medical coordinator supports you before, during, and after your treatment, solving any issues.
 You're never alone on your Tumor Marker Blood Test journey.

-Dr. Ronit El Hasid is the Head of Pediatric Oncohematology and Oncology at Dana Dwek Children’s Hospital (Sourasky).
-She specializes in bone marrow and umbilical blood transplantation and has conducted over 300 transplantations and published 50 papers and 40 reports.
-She is a member of American Association for Hematology and Israeli Society for Pediatric Hematooncology, and has previously practiced in the City of Hope Hospital (Los-Angeles) and other medical centers in Israel.
+Dr. Ronit El Hasid leads the Department of Pediatric Oncohematology at Dana Dwek Children's Hospital.
+She is a specialist in bone marrow and umbilical blood transplantation for children.
+She has performed over 300 successful transplantations throughout her career.
+Dr. El Hasid previously practiced at the City of Hope Hospital in Los Angeles.

 Dr. Almog Ben-Yaacov is an Attending Surgeon in the Department of General and Oncological Surgery (Surgery C) at Sheba Medical Center.
 He specializes in cytoreductive surgery (CRS) with hyperthermic intraperitoneal chemotherapy (HIPEC).
 His clinical focus includes gastric cancer, sarcoma, and complex colorectal malignancies.
 Since 2018, he has performed more than 200 HIPEC procedures.